DiscoverProgramming/check-sum/README.md

 # check-sum
 A Java program that can generate and verify checksums.

 # Run
-To run the program, go to src/install and run Verify.jar
+To run the program, go to src/install and run Checksum.jar